-White River Valley Electric Cooperative (WRVEC) members that own small renewable energy generation systems can take advantage of “net metering” to save money and resources.
-Net metering enables these members to export power that is in excess of your immediate on-site needs to offset an equal amount of power supplied by WRVEC at a different time in the billing period.
-In this situation, you are billed for the “net” amount of power used that is in excess of power generated.
+One of the main goals of WRVEC is providing affordable rates.
+Members can take advantage of “net metering” to save money.
+Net metering allows members to export power, in excess of immediate on-site needs, to offset an equal amount of power supplied by WRVEC.
+This allows power to be distributed at a different time in the billing period.

-If during the billing period, you generate more power than is used, WRVEC provides you with a credit for the surplus power.
-The credit is based on the cost we would have incurred to purchase the fuel consumed to generate an equal number of kilowatt-hours.
+- Members are billed for the “net” amount of power used in excess of the power generated.
+If a member generates more power than what is used in a given billing period, WRVEC provides a credit for the surplus power.
+The credit is based on the cost a member would have incurred in purchasing the fuel to generate an equal number of kilowatt-hours.

-To be eligible, electricity must be produced from wind, solar thermal sources, hydroelectric sources, photovoltaic cells and panels, fuel cells using hydrogen produced by one of the aforementioned electrical energy sources, and other sources of energy that became available after August 28, 2007, and are certified as renewable by the Department of Natural Resources.
+- To be eligible, electricity must be produced from wind, solar thermal sources, hydroelectric sources, photovoltaic cells and panels, fuel cells using hydrogen produced by one of these named electrical energy sources, or other sources of energy that became available after August 28, 2007, and certified as renewable by the Department of Natural Resources.